Free Cheat Sheets

 Neither of these options inherently ‘bad’, but they are important to consider as they represent some tradeoffs you may need to make when thinking about your design.

-You can find more details about situations in which you would and wouldn’t need insulation, as well as discussions on the merits of interior vs exterior insulation in some of the articles in the Learn section of the website.
+You can find more details about situations in which you would and wouldn’t need insulation, as well as discussions on the merits of interior vs exterior insulation in some of the other articles in the Learn area of the website.

 Generally speaking, unless you live in a “perfect” climate, you are probably going to want insulation in your container home.
 The decision not only impacts personal comfort with regards to temperature but also internal relative humidity and utility bills.

-Unless you’re in an industrial building with surface-mounted conduit and exposed ducting, you’re probably used to having all of your mechanical, electrical, and plumbing lines hidden behind walls, ceilings, and floors.
+Unless you’re living or working in an industrial building with surface-mounted conduit and exposed ducting, you’re probably used to having all of your mechanical, electrical, and plumbing systems hidden behind walls, ceilings, and floors.

 For the most part, this is possible with containers as well.
 For instance, most electrical lines have a small diameter that is easily conceilable in a wall.
 The same is true for plumbing except for drain, waste, and vent (DWV) lines.
 DWV lines are thicker pipes, usually PVC, but they can often be run vertically where they penetrate the floor or ceiling and don’t require a thicker wall cross-section for the whole house.